-K5 CO1 Applying the concepts of Object Oriented Program for building object based applications. to CO2 Analyzing different logic with suitable validations for a given problem.
-K3 CO3 Interpret and design the Exception Handling Techniques for resolving run-time errors using file I/O.
+Remembering the syntax to write a program CO1 Understanding the concepts of object oriented programming.
+3 CO2 K3 to CO3 Applying the concepts of Object Oriented Program for building object based applications.
+CO4 Analyzing different logic with suitable validations for a given problem.
+CO5 Interpret and design the Exception Handling Techniques for resolving COS run-time errors using file I/O.